HPSCTerrSys/TSMP2/README.md

 cmake --install ${BUILD_DIR}
 ```

-7. (Only for TSMP-PDAF:) Run `./blsva/build_tsmp.bsh` after building
+7. (Only for TSMP-PDAF:) Execute `./build_tsmp_pdaf.bsh` after
-   and installing the component models.
-Be sure to check the initial
+   building and installing the component models.
+Be sure to check the
-   settings of the script.
+   initial settings of the script.

 ### Resuming a failed build